BoTheBanana/BoTheBanana/README.md

 # i am cool
-- very cool
+- I use arch btw
 - acm25.cool@gmail.com email
 - BoTheBanana#9696 discord
 - i do the javascript
-- and learning a bit of the c#
+- and learning a bit of the c++ (no Microsoft java here.)
 - i have no friends